 What You Should Include in Your Website Homepage Design

-Many different types of people might visitor your website, and you'll be hard-pressed to find a few words that hit home for everyone.
-Instead, the folks at KISSmetrics recommend writing your headline to target the 20–35% of those people that are most likely to be happy with your product.
+Many types of people might visit your website, and you'll be hard-pressed to find a few words that hit home for everyone.
+Instead, write your headline to target a third of those people who are most likely to be happy with your product.

 Keep the headline itself clear and simple.
-Dropbox's headline is a great example: "Securely share, sync, and collaborate."
-It's simple, yet powerful -- no need to decode jargon to figure out what Dropbox really does.
-Plus, the word "securely" touches on a pain point for people looking for file managers.
-Notice how they repeat that word again in the sub-headline to really drive the point home.
+Dropbox's headline is a great example: "Everything you need for work, all in one place."
+It's simple, yet powerful — no need to decode jargon to figure out what Dropbox really does.

 Your sub-headline should supplement the headline by offering a brief description of what you do or what you offer.
 This can be done effectively by zeroing in on a common pain point that your product or service solves.

-These CTAs should be visually striking, ideally in a color that contrasts from the color scheme of your homepage, while still fitting in with the overall design.
-Keep the copy brief -- no more than five words -- and action-oriented, so it compels visitors to click whatever you're offering.
+These CTAs should be visually striking, ideally in a color that contrasts with the color scheme of your homepage while still fitting in with the overall design.
+Keep the copy brief — no more than five words — and action-oriented, so it compels visitors to click whatever you're offering.
 Examples of CTA copy are "Sign up," "Make an appointment," or "Try it for free."

 Most people are visual.
 Make sure to use an image (or even a short video) that clearly indicates what you offer.
-Use images that capture emotion and cause action, and avoid cheesy stock photos.
-(Here's a list of 17 great places to find free stock photos online.)
+Use images that capture emotion, drive action, and visually tell the story you’re writing about.

 To optimize your images for mobile users, use high-quality images that have a reduced file size.
 (HubSpot customers don't need to worry about this, as images uploaded to HubSpot's software are automatically compressed.
 Otherwise, tools like TinyPNG will do the trick.)
-Also, add alt text to your images in case mobile devices block any images by default.
+Also, always add alt text to your images to make them more accessible to visitors who use screen readers and to take your SEO efforts up a notch.

 The 4 Rivers Smokehouse homepage is a great example of emotional imagery: It features a series of short, high definition, and mouthwatering videos that play on a loop behind a simple headline, sub-headline, and primary CTA:

-It's not only important to describe what you do, but also why what you do matters.
-Prospects want to know about the benefits of buying from you because that's what'll compel them to stick around.
+It's not only important to describe what you do, but why what you do matters.
+Prospects want to know about the benefits of buying from you because that's what will compel them to stick around.

 Include just a few of your best (short) quotes on the homepage, and link to case studies if applicable.
 Adding a name and photo gives these testimonials more credibility.
-Codecademy nails this on their homepage, and you can click into any one story to read the whole case study:
+Lessonly nails this on their homepage with glowing testimonials from actual clients.

 The design and content in your homepage navigation could mean the difference between a website conversion and a bounce.
-To decrease bounce rate, give your visitors a clear path into your site from the homepage.
+To decrease bounce rate, give your visitors a clear path to the pages they need right from the homepage.
 Make the navigation menu visible at the top of the page, and organize the links in a hierarchical structure.

 No one knows your website better than those who helped design it, so be sure to conduct user tests to make sure it's simple and intuitive for visitors to find what they're looking for on your site.
 Include a search box if you can.
 (Read this blog post for more helpful website navigation tips.)

-Here's an example of clear, well structured navigation design from Geek Squad's homepage:
+Here's an example of a clear, well-structured navigation design from Slim & Husky’s Pizza Beeria homepage:

 Include secondary CTAs on your homepage to offer additional conversion opportunities for prospects who aren't interested in your primary objective.
 Think of them like the contingency plan: They offer another path for visitors who are not yet ready for something as high-commitment as you're asking.

 While your primary CTAs should be above the fold, place secondary CTAs below the fold to give visitors things to click on when they scroll down.
-For example, below the fold on Trustev's homepage, you'll find three, clearly labeled calls-to-action that give folks who've scrolled that far more options to click on.
-These secondary CTAs target three different categories -- retailers, virtual goods, and financial -- that appeal to three different buyer personas.
+For example, below the fold on Spanx’s homepage, you'll find three, clearly labeled calls-to-action that give folks who've scrolled that far a few more options to click on.
+These secondary CTAs are for two different types of conversions: one on the far left for $20 off and another, “shop now” to explore the online catalog.

 Again, most visitors to your website won't be ready to buy ... yet.
 For folks who are looking for more information, offer a link to a resource center where they can browse relevant information.
 Not only does this keep them on your webpage for longer, but it also helps you establish your credibility as a thought leader in your industry.